billbai0102/Automating-Life-With-Python/README.md

 ## 1. EBay Price Tracker
 This script will track eBay prices for you.
-Just enter in your email, app password, ideal price, and this app will send an email when the price has fallen to your desired price.
+Just enter in your email, app password, ideal price, and this app will send an email when the price has fallen to your desired price.</br>
 <b>NOTE: </b> It is recommended that you run this on a Raspberry Pi and not your own computer since it will be calling the check method
 every minute.